Employee exit - How to terminate a worker's employment status in OnPay

 Terminating employment

-Enter the last day this employee will be on payroll for this job under "Termination Date", and select the "Reason" for termination.
+Enter the last day this employee will be on payroll, select the reason for termination, and click Schedule Termination.

 Need to stop the termination process?